 While dispensing their clear and hard-earned wisdom on everything from relationships to raising children, the parents of four (sons Jackson, Kairo, Kaz and Dakota) aren’t afraid to admit they don’t have all the answers.
 Rather than pretending they know it all, they invite viewers along on the journey as they work it out, promising there will be some fun on the way.

-Extending grace is a critical part of good communication, adds Devale, who also finds time for an acting career with a current credit as part of the cast of Tyler Perry’s Sistas, (recently in its fourth season).
+Extending grace is a critical part of good communication, adds Devale, who also finds time for an acting career with a current credit as part of the cast of Tyler Perry’s Sistas, (recently in its fourth season) and a leading role in spinoff series Zatima.
 “Because sometimes you may not like what the person sitting across from you has to say, but you have to learn to understand that their perspective is just different from yours,” he says.
 “So maybe I don’t like it, but I can appreciate it and try to understand where they’re coming from.”

 That’s why grace isn’t important just for a healthy family life, Devale notes.
 “It’s any relationship—let’s learn each other.
-Let’s give each other time and have patience to develop emotional intelligence and learn what’s best for both parties together.”
+Let’s give each other time and have patience to develop emotional intelligence and learn what’s best for both parties.”

 Devale tells how he grew in this area after becoming aware that he was too quick to jump in to correct their oldest son.
 “I started to realize like, if I don’t give him the grace and the latitude to make mistakes and learn, he’ll never learn.
 He’ll just be a robot.
 And he’ll just be always looking at me for the answers.
 I’m not always gonna be there to give him the answers.
 So, I learned I had to learn to give him grace.
 And, as a parent, it taught me, wait, if I’ve got to give my son grace, I should give my wife grace.
 I should ask for grace.”